jenkins-x/jx-docs/content/en/v3/about/benefits.md

   * We now include the [version stream](https://jenkins-x.io/about/concepts/version-stream/) inside your GitOps repository too inside the `versionStream` directory after installation so that all the information about your installation is inside a single git repository so its simpler to test changes & ensure consistency.
 * We can avoid composite charts to simplfiy configuration and upgrades
 * We no longer use `exposecontroller`, instead use regular helm configuration to create `Ingress` resources and [override domain names](/v3/develop/faq/#how-do-i-configure-the-ingress-domain-in-dev-staging-or-production)
-* secret handling is currently much simpler using Kubernetes External Secrets for any secrets in any namespace or cluster for your own apps or for those used by Jenkins X.
+* secret handling is currently much simpler using External Secrets Operator for any secrets in any namespace or cluster for your own apps or for those used by Jenkins X.